peterhinch/micropython-epaper/README.md

 An issue with the EA module is that the Flash memory and the display module use the SPI bus in different, incompatible ways.
 The driver provides a means of arbitration between these devices discussed below.
 This is transparent to the user of the Display class.
+A consequence of this is that the SPI bus used by the display should not be shared with other devices.

 One application area for e-paper displays is in ultra low power applications.
 The Pyboard 1.1 in standby mode consumes about 7uA.
 To avoid adding to this an external circuit is required to turn